My SEO Promise to you

 Google have Guidelines.
 A good place to start is their Webmaster Guidelines.
 They also have guidelines on Content and Quality.

-There are not many people who would spend a great amount of time pondering what website builder or framework to use in advance that would give them maximum ranking in the SERP.
+There are a few people who would spend a great amount of time pondering what website builder or framework to use in advance that would give them maximum ranking in the SERP.

 SEO is normally something you think about after you’ve built your website.